 Academic Career and Research Areas

 Krcmar H: Informationmanagement.
-Berlin: Springer-Verlag, 2010.
+Heidelberg: Springer-Verlag, 2016.Abstract

 Leimeister JM, Huber M, Bretschneider U, Krcmar H: "Leveraging Crowdsourcing: Activation-Supporting Components for IT-Based Ideas Competition".
 Journal of Management Information Systems.
 2009; 26 (1): 197-224.Abstract